 On the exact same night across the island, one can hear the familiar sounds of a conch shell being blown signaling the golden sunset over the ocean.
 Draped in lightweight linen clothing, you can finish your mai tai while lounging and discussing which fresh catch of the day you will want for dinner while in the distance spinner dolphins entertain you as they play in the bay.

-Pine trees, chilly weather, and a fireplaces is not what you expect out of Hawaii.
+Pine trees, chilly weather, and fireplaces are not what you expect out of Hawaii.
 However on the dry island of Lana’i, Cook Island Pine Trees were brought in and planted years ago in order to trap the dew and create more of a water source – and a unique wooded environment on a tropical island was born.

 I was told that many local Hawaiians prefer to stay at the at Sensei Lanai in order to really experience a unique feel that is not possible on other islands.
 I must admit, as I sat there in my big oversized chair by the fireplace drinking my glass of wine I felt as if I were in Colorado, but was jolted back into Hawaii when the Hawaiian music began to gently echo off the high ceilings of the Great Hall.